joviarnandy/DataAnalytics_OrderBrushing-ECommerce-/README.md

 ### Motivation

-This task is important because we want to protect the endorsement system integrity within said E-Commerce company.
+This task is important because we want to protect the integrity of endorsement system within said E-Commerce company's website.